ZaRdEr15/cpp-blackjack/README.md

 - [ ] Add split action
 - [ ] Add insurance (only if up card is an ace)
 - [ ] Add a graphical interface using raylib
+- [ ] Add cross-platform build using GitHub Actions
+- [ ] Add releases to the GitHub repo

 ## License
 Distributed under MIT License.
 See LICENSE for more information.